hanatos/vkdt/src/pipe/modules/eq/readme.md

 # eq: local contrast equaliser

-this module allows you to tweak contrast per frequency band. it uses a decimated wavelet transform and variance estimation to shield edges from artifacts.
+this module allows you to tweak contrast per frequency band. it uses a decimated wavelet transform and variance estimation to shield edges from artifacts. it's essentially unsharp mask (USM) on steroids.

 here is an example where the `eq` module is used for dehazing and for some exagerated contrast in the sky (image a playraw from pixls.us, pull the little